Last updated: October 14, 2025

 Plaintiffs cite patch tests and dermatology literature.
 They highlight sensitization rates for formaldehyde donors.
 They also present consumer reports of shedding.
 Photos and timelines support narratives.
 Critics caution against self-report bias.
 Experts debate differential diagnoses thoroughly.

-Defense experts emphasize dose and risk.
-They argue hazard differs from risk and they present safety margins from industry data.
+Defense experts emphasize dose and exposure, noting that hazard differs from risk and citing industry safety margins.
 They also challenge temporality and dose-response.
 Courts examine both sides under evidentiary rules.
 Decisions vary across jurisdictions.

 Other Lawsuits and Related Allegations